Zippers Comparison: Metal, Plastic, and Nylon

 Plastic Zippers

 Plastic zippers, also known as molded zippers, are characterized by teeth that are injection-molded directly onto the zipper tape.
-These teeth are typically larger and more prominent, and the molding process ensures high precision and consistency.
-The materials used to mold the teeth are most often POM—polyacetal resin—which is used in YKK’s Vislon zippers, giving them strength and durability.
+The materials used to mold the teeth are most often POM—polyacetal resin—which gives them strength and durability.
 A key advantage of plastic zippers is their robustness and practical resistance to weather conditions.
-They are highly resistant to saltwater, chemicals, extreme temperatures, and UV radiation (with special tape and teeth), making them a popular choice for outdoor and marine applications.
+They are highly resistant to saltwater, chemicals, extreme temperatures, and UV radiation, making them a popular choice for outdoor and marine applications.

 Nylon Zippers

-Nylon zippers, often called coil zippers, feature coil-shaped teeth made from nylon or polyester filament, which are sewn onto the side tape with polyester thread.
+Nylon zippers, often called coil zippers, feature coil-shaped teeth made from nylon or polyester filament, sewn onto the side tape.
 This construction makes them exceptionally flexible and lightweight.
-The advantages of nylon zippers include their flexibility, which makes them an excellent choice for projects with curves.
-They also have a “self-healing” ability—if a tooth is skipped, you can often correct the problem by simply moving the slider back and forth.
-They show strong horizontal tear resistance, which is beneficial for luggage prone to overstuffing.
-They are also inherently more wind- and water-resistant than molded zippers, and with a PU coating, they become highly waterproof.
-Their teeth are more subtle, which may be preferred in certain applications.
+They have a "self-healing" ability—if a tooth is skipped, you can often correct the problem by moving the slider back and forth.
+They show strong horizontal tear resistance and are inherently more wind- and water-resistant than molded zippers.

 Zipper Material Comparison

-Choosing the right material is a key decision that affects a product’s durability, appearance, and functionality.
-Click the button to learn the characteristics of each zipper type and see how they compare to one another.
+Choosing the right material is a key decision that affects a product's durability, appearance, and functionality.
+Select the zipper type below to see characteristics and compare properties.

 Metal zippers